 Students are advised to carefully consider the impact of including Discovery Credits on their program of study at Western:

 • Grades are used within Western to determine eligibility for specified programs of study such as the Ivey Advanced Entry Opportunity (AEO).
 Discovery Credits will not count towards the 10.0 credits required to apply for the Honours Business Administration program;

 • Admission to graduate programs and to professional schools, in addition to certain funding options, may not be in line with the Discovery Credits framework;

 • Grades are used by many organizations outside the University to evaluate students.

-Students are permitted to designate up to 1.0 Discovery Credit course (or equivalent) for pass/fail grading that can be counted toward the overall course credits required for their degree program (Honors and Four Year = 20 credits, Three Year = 15 credits).
+Students are permitted to designate up to 1.0 Discovery Credit course (or equivalent) for pass/fail grading that can be counted toward the overall course credits required for their degree program (Honours and Four Year = 20 credits, Three Year = 15 credits).
 Course(s) selected as Discovery Credit(s) may not be counted towards the mandatory courses in Honours Specialization, Specialization, Major, Minor modules, or Certificates and Diplomas in which the student is currently registered.
 Discovery Credits may be used to satisfy course prerequisite requirements.

 Discovery Credits will have the following considerations:

 1. Pass/Fail Graded: Such registration is subject to all the rules and regulations that apply to courses taken for credit, except that the grade recorded by the Registrar will be either pass (P) or fail (F).
 No courses may be changed from pass/fail to number graded or from number graded to pass/fail after the last date for dropping a course without academic penalty.

 2. Deadline: The deadline to declare a Discovery Credit course is specific to the term and session in which the student is enrolled in the course.
 Students may declare a Discovery Credit course no later than the following dates: